Dollar Tree Chandelier

 At the very end, I had a small opening where the two fence pieces didn't quite meet.
 To fill this gap, I broke off another piece of the fence, worked it in with zip ties, and connected it the same way.

-Once it was all connected and zip-tied on, I painted the entire piece with some white spray paint.
+Once the chandelier is fully assembled, paint the entire piece with white spray paint.

-After it was fully dry, I added a little black wax to add some dimension so it wasn't so flat looking.
-It helped to give the piece the look of rusted wrought iron.
+After it dries, apply a little black wax to add dimension and achieve the look of rusted wrought iron.

 This is my finished chandelier outside under my porch.
 It is a covered porch, so I'm not worried too much about the rain.
 I really love the beauty and elegance that the chandelier adds to my porch.